Hornbill-Docs/esp-config/esp-config/internationalization/supported-languages.md

 ![Languages](_books/esp-config/internationalization/images/languages-button.png)

 The `Languages` option allows you to turn on the languages that are available to your users.
-Once a language has been turned on it will be available for users to select within their  profile settings.
+Once a language has been turned on it will be available for users to select within their user profile under Regional Settings.

 1. Select `Languages` on the right side of the menu bar.
 1. Use the filters to select between Supported, Unsupported, or All languages.